arcenojp/ITPE-Project-Online-Shop/README.md

 # ITPE-Project-Online-Shop
 ITPE Project : Online Shop – A basic e-commerce platform where users can browse and purchase products.

-Featuring our Shop Urban Tastebuds an Online Shop themed in restaurant style platform
+Featuring our Shop Urban Tastebuds an Online Shop themed in restaurant style

 Group Members: